 How do you calculate cost per lead (CPL)?

-To calculate your cost per lead, add up all of your marketing spend for a given period and the number of leads you acquired in that given period.
+To calculate your CPL, add up all of your marketing spend for a given period and the number of leads you acquired in that given period.
 Then, divide your marketing spend by your total number of leads.
-Your final number is your cost per lead.
+Your final number is your CPL.
 A formula follows:

 Total marketing spend